alrichardbollans/mining_trait_data/README.md

 Some methods make calls to RScript, so R is required along with a few R packages.

 ## Sources
-POWO (2022).
-"Plants of the World Online.
+Plants of the World Online (2022).
 Facilitated by the Royal Botanic Gardens, Kew.
-Published on the Internet; http://www.plantsoftheworldonline.org/
+Published on the Internet; http://www.plantsoftheworldonline.org/ Accessed 10/01/2022

-Retrieved 10 January 2022."
+Royal Botanic Gardens, Kew (2022) Medicinal Plant Names Services, Version 11. www.kew.org/mpns
+Accessed 18/01/22

 Kew Species Profiles
 http://creativecommons.org/licenses/by/3.0